 Our “Some Thoughts From” series – an aggregation of thoughts from around the web from our favorite industry insiders – is back.
-In light of the death of David Bowie, we turn our attention to the legendary musician and his thoughts on fame, copying, media and more …
+In light of the death of music icon and fashion influencer David Bowie, which occurred on this date a year ago, we turn our attention to the legendary musician and his thoughts on fame, copying, media and more …

 On style: I don't have stylistic loyalty.
 That's why people perceive me changing all the time.
 But there is a real continuity in my subject matter.
 As an artist of artifice, I do believe I have more integrity than any one of my contemporaries.